 Search the Archives' Burial Ground Records

 Welcome to Galway County Council Archives' index to entries in burial ground registers.
-The database aims to provide free access to every record of a burial in County Galway from the records held its Archives.
+The database aims to provide free access to every record of a burial in County Galway from the records held in its Archives.

 Handwritten entries from the registers have been indexed in a database consisting of first name, surname, interment date and burial ground.